treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

 ```

 **Note:**<br>
-When you write <%= … %> in the original (eRuby) specification it outputs a string WITHOUT HTML escape.
-In TreeFrog, the thinking is that by using the shorter code for indicating HTML escape, safety is increased, based on the possibility that extra bits of code can easily be omitted in error.
+When you write <%= … %> in the original (eRuby) specification, it outputs a string WITHOUT HTML escape.
+In TreeFrog, the idea is that by using the shorter code for indicating HTML escape, safety is increased, based on the possibility that extra bits of code can easily be omitted in error.
 It seems to be becoming the mainstream in recent years.

-## Display of Default Value
+## Display of a Default Value

-If a variable is an empty string, let's display the default value as an alternative.
+If a variable is an empty string, let's display the default value as an alternative.<br>
-By writing as follows, if the variable str is empty, then the string "none" is displayed.
+By writing as follows, if the variable *str* is empty, then the string "none" is displayed.

 ```
  <%= str %|% "none" %>